People like new. New products. New ways to visualise themselves using those products.

 We want people to know we are up-to-date, on trend, ahead of the curve.

-You’re in the business of selling more stuff.
+First, you’re in the business of selling more stuff.

 And in the real world, people are more likely to buy something they can touch.